dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-Within a function, the `:-` operator is limited to a most one left-hand-side and one-right-hand-side.
+Within a function, the `:-` operator is limited to a most one left-hand-side and exactly one-right-hand-side.

 ## **Error: ':-' must have exactly one right-hand side**